Homeowners Insurance When Selling a House in Florida: Key Insights

 • Consult with both your buyer and your insurance company before making the switch.

-These recommendations will assist you in selling your Florida house quickly while remaining safe and in compliance with the rules.
+These recommendations will assist you in selling your Tampa house quickly while remaining safe and in compliance with the rules.
+If your policy is about to expire, working with HomeOptions.us can help you sell before paying another full year of coverage.

 What Happens to Prepaid Insurance Premiums?